ilyaperepelitsa/CV/README.md

 resources.
 * The most useless clock - I made a clock using p5.js as a student project.
 The class is called "Transforming data" and the assignment was "to make a clock".
-I thought I could reflect I see time - as waves rushing through things
+I thought I could reflect I see time - as waves rushing through things, strip the

 ### GIS Projects